 “We’ve been at the forefront of this emerging industry since the beginning.
 Some of our engineering concepts lacked robustness, but by listening to the feedback of our customers we’ve upgraded numerous components to improve the reliability, the operational efficiency and food safety”, says Maarten Vandecruys, founder and CTO of Urban Crops Solutions.
 “We now have 24 containers in operation with our customers, of which about half in Europe and half in the USA.
 We are proud to have collaborations with large corporates and with several scientific institutions”.

 Urban Crop Solutions caught in the past 5 years many attention by media, by trendwatchers, by large corporates, by politicians and by royals.
 In November 2018, the company could present its technology to the French president Emmanuel Macron and the Belgian King Filip.
-In September 2019, the company realised a series A capital round, marking the start of the international commercialization of its products and services portfolio.
+In September 2019, the company realized a series A capital round, marking the start of the international commercialization of its products and services portfolio.

 “It is clear that indoor vertical farming is still an early stage industry.
 With the current high initial cost involved, it requires finding the right market niche for the right crop in order to achieve an attractive ROI.”
 Explains CEO and co-investor Tom Debusschere.
 “However, the world is changing very fast and besides the obvious food industry we see a lot potential for our products and services in some high value end-markets like food supplements, fragrances, cosmetics, aromatics and phyto-pharmaceuticals.”